 exercise.
 This could be for a number of reasons; including issues with a dog’s behaviour or owner’s health.
 Only one family or group would use this area

 at one time and they would be limited to 20 minutes if others are waiting.

-We are expecting to complete the dog park this summer.
-The timing will be dependent on weather as the ground needs to be dry for the fence to be built.
+We are expecting to complete the dog park this summer - likely in March.
+However, the timing will be dependent on weather as the ground needs to be dry for the fence to be built.

 A group of local pooch experts, along with Council team members and Plimmerton Residents’ Association have worked together to create the proposed design within the money that was allocated to the project.
 Elected members were also involved and attended the design workshops.